JuliaCloud/AWS.jl/README.md

 - Set ```ec2_creds``` to true to automatically retrieve temporary security credentials if running on an EC2 instance that has such credentials.
 - Set ```region``` to one of the AWS region name strings, e.g., "us-east-1".
 Not needed if setting ```ep```.
 - ```ep``` can contain both a hostname and a pathname for an AWS endpoint.
 It is generally not needed when using native AWS services; use ```region``` instead.
 If using a service that emulates AWS, set ```ep``` to the hostname of the endpoint to be used.
 If both ```region``` and ```ep``` are set, the host portion of ```ep``` will override region, and the path portion of ```ep``` will be used in conjunction with ```region```.
+- ```sig_ver``` must be set to 2 or 4.
+Some AWS services require one signature version or the other, in which case this value will be ignored.

 ### S3 API